Daily Assessment of Symptoms – Anxiety: Interpretation

-Based on a recent meta-analysis, some experts have recommended considering using a cut-off of 8 in order to optimize sensitivity without compromising specificity2."
+Based on a recent meta-analysis, some experts have recommended considering using a cut-off of 8 in order to optimize sensitivity without compromising specificity."

 "Completing a screening will help you determine if your recent thoughts or behaviors may be associated with a common, treatable mental health or substance use issue.
 Each screening only takes a few minutes to complete.
 At the end you will see your results and any recommended resources."